adolfont/caes005-introduction-to-functional-programming/topics/strings_and_binaries.md

 ## Heredocs

 - """
 - "Heredocs are used extensively to add documentation to functions and modules."
+(Thomas, 2018)

 ## Sigils